ibm-cloud-docs/billing-usage/scenario.md

 <dt>Four 256 MB Node.js runtime instances</dt>
 <dd>{{site.data.keyword.Bluemix_notm}} charges for a runtime by GB-hours.
 The number of GB used per month is <code>4 x 256 = 1024 MB or 1 GB per month</code>.
 Assume that there are <code>24 x 30 = 720 hours in a month</code>, so the application is charged for <code>1 x 720 = 720 GB-hours</code>.
 <p>
-375 GB-hours are included in a free allowance per month, shared across all {{site.data.keyword.Bluemix_notm}} runtimes.
+375 GB-hours are included in a free allowance per month, which is shared across all {{site.data.keyword.Bluemix_notm}} runtimes.
 So the total cost for the runtime is <code>$0.07 x (720-375) = $24.15</code>.</p></dd>

 <dt>Two {{site.data.keyword.autoscaling}} policies (processor and memory)</dt>
 <dd>The {{site.data.keyword.autoscaling}} policies are free of charge.</dd>

 <dt>2 GB per month {{site.data.keyword.datacshort}}</dt>
 <dd>The 50 MB plan that is provided by the {{site.data.keyword.datacshort}} service is free of charge.
 However, the free plan would not cover your projected use of 2 GB per month.
-The three paid plans for {{site.data.keyword.datacshort}} cost a set amount for a specific amount of space, regardless of how much space you actually use.
+The three paid plans for {{site.data.keyword.datacshort}} cost a set amount for a specific amount of space, regardless of how much space you use.
 Therefore, you want to choose the minimum plan that meets your projected use, which is the standard plan of 5 GB.
 The total cost is $155 per month.</dd>

 <dt>150 GB per month NoSQL database</dt>
 <dd>The Cloudant NoSQL DB for {{site.data.keyword.Bluemix_notm}} service charges are based on data storage and the ability to access that data by different API methods.
 The <strong>PUT</strong> and <strong>POST</strong> commands are considered as heavy API calls, but <strong>GET</strong> commands are considered as light API calls.